-Your property is flooded and is now water damaged.
+Your property is wet and water damaged.
 We are here to help.
 We think of you and your property first.

 Here's why ...